 God commands us to care for orphans and widows.
 When He gave the Law to Moses and the Israelites, He gave instructions for how to treat the orphans and widows among them—with harsh consequences promised if they failed in their responsibility (see Exodus 22:22–23).
 In the New Testament, James says that taking care of the needs of orphans and widows is part of religion “pure and faultless” (James 1:27).
 Caring for those in distress is not optional for followers of Christ.

 In 1 Timothy, Paul lays out more detailed instructions for how to care for widows (1 Timothy 5:1–16).
 First, Paul puts an emphasis on a widow’s family taking care of her, instead of leaving it all up to the church.
 “If a widow has children or grandchildren, these should learn first of all to put their religion into practice by caring for their own family and so repaying their parents and grandparents, for this is pleasing to God” (1 Timothy 5:4).
 Paul instructs that, for a widow to be supported by the local church, she must be over the age of 60 and she must have been faithful to her husband and have led a godly life.
-And she must have no family member to care for her (1 Timothy 5:9–10).
-The bottom line is that all widows should be receiving the care they need, without anyone getting overburdened by the responsibility.
+In addition, she must have no family member to care for her (1 Timothy 5:9–10).
+The bottom line is that all widows should be receiving the care they need, without anyone being overburdened by the responsibility.

 We should not view caring for orphans and widows as simply a command from God we must fulfill “or else.”
 There is tremendous blessing in practically serving and standing up for orphans and widows.
 In considering what our own attitude should be toward the orphans and widows around us, it’s helpful to remember that all of us were once orphans, spiritually speaking, but we were adopted into God’s family through Jesus Christ (Ephesians 1:3–7).
-Just as it was God’s pleasure to do this for each of us, it is our joy and privilege to partner with God in loving, serving, and protecting the orphans and widows among us.
+Just as it was God’s pleasure to do this for each of us, it is our joy and privilege to collaborate with God in loving, serving, and protecting the orphans and widows among us.

 What We Do

-The Hope Movement
+In Kenya, The Hope Movement provides: